-Sport & Recreation

-\to be offered on campus in 2021
+Sport & Recreation to be offered on campus in 2022 (no extra fee)

 Sport & Rec provides students with the opportunity to acquire and develop skills, knowledge and confidence to work in the areas of community, sport and outdoor recreation.
 Leadership, organizational and specialist activity skills are developed throughout the course.
 Career opportunities include grounds and facilities maintenance, working in service industries like fitness centres, outdoor sporting grounds or aquatic centres and coaching of sporting teams.